 About me

 Hi, I'm Hatty!
-I live in Devon at the wild edge of Dartmoor and the River Dart, but I was raised by the rolling fells, wide lakes and ancient woodlands of the Lake District.
-My love of the land, and deep friendship with the Earth guides me and grounds me in all I do.
+I am an apprentice of the Land, custodian of the Earth and inheritor of our ancient wisdoms.
+I live in Devon at the wild edge of Dartmoor and the winding River Dart, but I was raised by the rolling fells, wide lakes and ancient woodlands of the Lake District.
+My love of the Land, and deep friendship with the Earth guides me and grounds me in all I do.

 Beithe

 Beithe (pronounced Bey-uh, Beh-huh, or Beh) is the Scottish Gaelic name for the Birch tree.
 In ecological wisdom, the Birch is known as a pioneer species, an organism that establishes itself early on in the development of an ecosystem, and creates conditions for other species to grow and flourish.
 Birches also commonly form large stands in woodlands, and anyone who has walked through a Birch woodland in spring knows their delicate beauty.
 In folklore, and the indigenous Celtic wisdom of the British Isles, the Birch represents new beginnings, vitality and community.
 Beithe is the first letter of the Ogham alphabet.
-You see how one reflects the other, how science can echo traditional wisdom.
+So just as a Birch leaf curves in symmetry, so one way of seeing reflects the other, how science can echo traditional wisdom.

 There is more to this story, of how Beithe Rewilding came to its name, but perhaps that is a tale for another time, around a campfire, under the stars.